Purple-Code-sh/PUMA560-kinematics-backend/README.md

 ## License

-This project is licensed under the MIT License.
-Feel free to use and modify it as needed.
+This project is licensed under the Mozilla Public License Version 2.0